-The Doberman Collie needs a high-quality natural meat source like lamb beef or chicken.
-They will also require high-quality vegetables like sweet potatoes and brown rice and broccoli.
-We recommend staying away from foods that use meat by-products or a lot of ingredients you can’t pronounce.
-Specialty foods like no-grain, senior, and diet food are best if used when prescribed by a veterinarian.
+The Doberman Collie needs a high-quality natural meat source like lamb, beef, or chicken.
+They will also require high-quality vegetables like sweet potatoes, brown rice, and broccoli.
+We recommend avoiding foods that use fillers or ingredients you can’t pronounce.
+Specialty foods like no-grain, senior, and diet food are best when prescribed by a veterinarian.

-Since some dogs can be larger and they are quite active, they can eat as much as three cups of food per day to maintain a healthy weight.
+Since Doberman Collies are large and energetic, they can eat as much as three cups of food per day to maintain a healthy weight.

 Daily Exercise Requirements 🐕

-The Doberman Collie has a very high activity level and will require about an hour of vigorous exercise or a two-mile walk each day to maintain a healthy weight.
-They make great running partners for owners that jog and their excellent companions on long hikes.
+The Doberman Collie has a very high activity level and will require about an hour of vigorous exercise or a two-mile walk daily to maintain a healthy weight.
+They make great running partners for owners who jog and are excellent companions on long hikes.

 Training your Doberman Collie is easy, and they will often try to anticipate what you want them to do, which will speed up the process more.
 They are patient and often willing to sit for long training sessions.

-The amount of grooming your pet requires will be based in large part what kind of coat your pet inherits.
-If you get the longer hair, you will be required to brush it more often and trim it on occasion, but for the most part, this dog is easy to groom.
-It seldom needs a bath and usually doesn’t have a strong doggy odor.
+The amount of grooming your pet requires will largely be based on what kind of coat your pet inherits.
+If they have longer hair, you will be required to brush it more often and trim it occasionally, but for the most part, the Doberman Collie is easy to groom.
+They seldom need a bath and usually don’t have a strong doggy odor.

-The nails will require trimming because if they grow too long, it can become difficult to run, and they can also damage your furniture.
-It’s also important to check their ears regularly for ticks if they spend a lot of time outside.
+Their nails will require trimming because if they grow too long, it can become difficult to run, and they can also damage your furniture.
+It’s also essential to check their ears regularly for ticks if they spend a lot of time outside.